WhitOccurred/Hullo-World/README.md

 A Repository.

 My name is Whittaker Gramly.
-I am from Champaign IL, and currently beginning my second year at Bradley University.
+I hail from Champaign IL, and currently beginning my second year at Bradley University.